foc-me/local-indexed/readme.md

         }
         ```

-    create cursor object with open cursor option
+    Create cursor object with open cursor option.

-    the `option.filter` function is used to iterate over all values
+    The `option.filter` function is used to iterate over all values
-    and you can use `() => true` to match all of them
+    and you can use `() => true` to match all of them.

     ```javascript
     import localIndexed from "@focme/local-indexed"